 I believe that clowns, at one time in history, provided a necessarily colorful diversion for miserable people.
 Uncorrupted children still enjoy a clown’s brand of family-friendly comic relief and low-octane party illusions, and I do fully expect a French scholar or Zach Galifianakis to slide into my DMs and clownsplain the importance of jesters throughout history or the clown’s nuanced evolution from Shakespearean fool to high-art opera hobo.
 There’s history here!
 But the types of people who once found delight in clowns and circuses also loved things like hoop rolling and the World’s Fair!
 They loved clowns just as they loved penny arcades and adventure radio serials and waiting for packages to arrive on a train once a month!
 These things have gone away, recognized for the antiquities they are.
 And yet: Clowns remain!

-Now, they only haunt our pop culture because of the ways they’ve literally haunted pop culture.
-You Know You’re a ‘90s Kid, perhaps, if the notion of a clown evokes an image of Pennywise from It or Zeebo from Are You Afraid of the Dark?.
+Now clowns only haunt our pop culture because of the ways they’ve literally haunted pop culture.
+You Know You’re a ‘90s Kid if the notion of a clown evokes an image of Pennywise from It or Zeebo from Are You Afraid of the Dark?.
 You’re an ‘80s child if you can recall Clownhouse, Poltergeist, and Killer Klowns From Outer Space; for a ‘70s kid, Ronald McDonald and Bozo and John Wayne Gacy.
-But oh, best of all, you know you’re a conscious human of the 2010s, age be damned, if the very word “clown” draws your mind to the roving gangs of homicidal crackpots in the South who have been luring people into forests with machetes.
+Worst of all, you know you’re a conscious human of the 2010s, age be damned, if the very word “clown” in 2017 draws your mind to the roving gangs of homicidal maniacs in the South who have been luring people into forests with machetes.

 Send out the clowns.